-These new countries are Portugal, Ukraine and Moldova.
+These new countries are Portugal, Ukraine, Kazakhstan and Moldova.

 Henning Harders would like to remind exporters in each of the target risk countries to keep checking the list of approved BMSB treatment providers in that country to ensure treatments carried out are compliant.
 Goods treated by a provider that are not approved will require treatment on arrival in Australia, or in the case of any sea cargo not in fully enclosed, 6-sided shipping containers, these will be directed for re-export.

 Item 57 Duty Concession for certain medical and hygiene products extended to 31 December 2020

 The Duty Concession covering certain medical and hygiene products for use in combatting Covid-19 has been extended until 31st December 2020.